 Applying to the Scholarship

-Our Fall 2023 SERQueer scholarship will be one round this year.
-One Google Form Application is due October 27, 2023 at 11:59 PM PST.
+Our Fall 2024 SERQueer scholarship will be one round this year.
+One Google Form Application is due November 1, 2024 at 11:59 PM PST.
 You can view the essay prompts below.
-The Brian Gialketsis SERQueer Scholarship Review Committee will review all applications and recipients will be notified by RRR Week.
+The Brian Gialketsis SERQueer Scholarship Review Committee will review all applications and recipients will be notified in late November.
+Please refer to the timeline below to stay up-to-date.

 Eligibility